Email Us

 The main use of plano-convex lens are far-infrared collimator, stage lighting, automotive lighting, outdoor road lighting, airport lighting and indoor special lighting, etc.

-ECOPTIK at Laser World of PHOTONICS 2025
+ECOPTIK at Photonics.
+World of Lasers and Optics 2026

 We use cookies to offer you a better browsing experience, analyze site traffic and personalize content.
 Part of the tracking is necessary to ensure SEO effectiveness,